 I like my potatoes a little firm, so I use a cup of whole milk in my potatoes.
 If you like creamier potatoes, then just add a bit more milk.

-Serve Your Instant Pot Mashed Potatoes with Your Favorite Family Meal
+Enjoy Instant Pot Mashed Potatoes with Your Favorite Meal

 Try making these mashed potatoes in the Instant Pot and you’ll probably never go back to making them on the stove!
 How do you eat your mashed potatoes?